MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Example of implementing the conceptual environment groups into the actual tenant](media/environment-strategy/image4.png)

-Later in this paper we explore more ways to use environment groups as part of a tenant environment strategy.
+Later in this article, we explore more ways to use environment groups as part of a tenant environment strategy.

 ### Default environment routing

-A key part of the environment strategy that we outline in this paper is to move makers away from creating resources in the default environment.
-The [environment routing feature](/power-platform/admin/default-environment-routing) redirects makers into their own personal development environment and creates new developer environments as needed.
+A key part of the environment strategy that we outline in this article is to move makers away from creating resources in the default environment.
+The [environment routing feature](../../admin/default-environment-routing.md) redirects makers into their own, personal development environment and creates new developer environments, as needed.

 ![Diagram of a maker automatically redirected to a personal developer environment instead of the default environment when building apps ](media/environment-strategy/image5.png)

-*Figure: A maker is automatically redirected to a personal developer environment instead of the default environment when building apps.*
+*Figure: A maker is automatically redirected to a personal, developer environment instead of the default environment when building apps.*

-The developer environments that are created by routing are managed by default.
+The developer environments that're created by routing are managed by default.
 Users with Developer Plan licenses are limited to creating and previewing resources in the environment.
-To run the resources as a user, they need an appropriate [license](/power-platform/admin/managed-environment-licensing).
+To run the resources as a user, they need an appropriate [license](..//admin/managed-environment-licensing.md).

 You can use environment routing by itself, but the recommended way is to use it with environment groups.
 When used this way, any environment that's created is associated with the group that you designate to contain all new developer environments, ensuring that it's immediately covered by your governance policies.

 Makers are automatically assigned a security role that makes them an environment admin of their developer environment.
-When the environment is a part of an environment group, the maker—as the environment admin—can't change the environment settings, because they're managed by the environment group rules.
-Only admins who can modify the group rules can make any changes.
+When the environment is a part of an environment group, the maker&mdash;as the environment admin&mdash;can't change the environment settings because they're managed by the environment group rules.
+Only admins, who can modify the group rules, can make any changes.

 You can impose even more control in two ways.
 First, you can disallow manual creation of developer environments in your tenant settings.
 When this option is set, makers can't create environments themselves in the admin portal.
 They also won't get one automatically created by the routing policy.
-Second, you can specify a security group in the routing policy to limit who can automatically get an environment created.
+Second, you can specify a security group, in the routing policy, to limit who can automatically get an environment created.

 Initially, environment routing supports routing new and existing makers away from the default environment when they use make.powerapps.com.
 Over time, other Power Platform services will support the environment routing feature.